Shiver me timbers! The bankers are boarding

 Lenders to the shipping trade, themselves lashed by the euro zone crisis, are recruiting management companies to take over and operate defaulting owners’ ships rather than sell them at a heavy loss or take a writedown on their loan books.

-Earlier this month, Credit Suisse CSGN.VX and a group of Chinese banks seized seven tankers from Singapore’s Dongfang Shipbuilding to pay outstanding debts of around $250 million after the Singapore Supreme Court ruled in favor of the creditors.
+Earlier this month, Credit Suisse and a group of Chinese banks seized seven tankers from Singapore’s Dongfang Shipbuilding to pay outstanding debts of around $250 million after the Singapore Supreme Court ruled in favour of the creditors.

 “The banks have so many problem loans today - at a time of extreme political, social and regulatory pressure - that they don’t know which way to turn,” said Nigel Prentis, head of research, consulting and advisory with HSBC Shipping Services Ltd.